MihirsinhChauhan/MihirsinhChauhan/README.md

 </p>

-*“That’s what she said!”* Okay, maybe not, but welcome to my corner of the internet, where I, Mihirsinh Chauhan, play the role of Dwight Schrute in the Dunder Mifflin of code—minus the beet farm.
-I’m a coder who thrives on wrestling bugs, herding APIs, and pretending I know what’s happening in the tech world.
-Fueled by coffee and the faint hope of a bug-free deployment, I sling **React.js**, **Node.js**, and **Python** like a pro (or at least a very convincing intern).
-Based in  Gujarat, India I’m ready to debug your problems or sarcastically comment on bad UI/UX—your call.
+> *“That’s what she said!”*
+> Okay, maybe not—but welcome to my corner of the internet, where I, **Mihirsinh Chauhan**, play the Dwight Schrute of the tech world (minus the beet farm).
+I’m a generalist engineer who loves wrestling bugs, herding APIs, and pretending to understand whatever’s trending in tech.

+Fueled by caffeine and chaos, I build with **Python**, **Go**, and **Flutter**—and occasionally use AI to spin up surprisingly good UI/UX.
+Beyond code, I think like a **product designer**, obsess over user experience, and enjoy turning rough ideas into something people actually want to use.

+Whether it’s debugging a gnarly backend issue or brainstorming product strategy, I’m here to make things *work* and look good while doing it.

 ---